 Early Notables of the Hardern family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

 Edward Arden (1542?-1583), was an English nobleman and head of the Arden family, became a Catholic martyr upon his execution.
-He "was a probably innocent victim of the rigorous severity adopted by the ministers of Queen Elizabeth in order to defeat the numerous Roman Catholic conspiracies in favour of Mary Queen
+He "was a probably innocent victim of the rigorous severity adopted by the ministers of Queen Elizabeth in order to defeat the numerous Roman Catholic conspiracies in favour of Mary Queen of Scots...

-Migration of the Hardern family to the New World and Oceana
+Migration of the Hardern family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hardern arrived in North America very early: Robert Arden, who settled in Virginia in 1638; James Ardin, who landed in North America in 1690; Robert Ardern, who came to Philadelphia, Pennsylvania in 1758.